Esri - ArcGIS

 Participation in the GIS site license is available either for individuals at KU (e.g, individual faculty or researcher staff) or for KU administrative units (e.g., departments or research programs).
 Although the site license generally restricts the installation and use of software to university-owned computers, it does permit faculty to install the software on their home computer for curriculum development and other non-commercial use.

-Faculty can request free ArcGIS for Desktop and Extensions Student Trial Software One-Year Education Use Only licenses for their students at http://www.esri.com/slpromo.
+Faculty can request free one-year ArcGIS Desktop (ArcGIS Pro and ArcMap) software for students.
+Requests can be made online at https://www.esri.com/en-us/landing-page/lp/education-promo.
 Requests must come from a KU faculty member with a campus mailing address.

 KU units that particpate in the GIS Site license include: